taurovitto/2020-US-Election-Sentimental-Analysis/README.md

 1. People use Twitter more frequently to externalize negative rather than positive sentiment
 2. The prediction gives Biden a win in almost every state (biased), so that we tend to conclude that active Twitter users are more prone to support the Democratic Party

+For more details abpout the study, check out the report pdf file.